floooh/floooh.github.io/_drafts/2025-08-17-sokol-gfx-view-update.md

-I was at first considering to add a 'managed mode' for views which would track the state of their parent resource and automatically go through an uninit/init cycle when needed, but this just didn't fit sokol philosophy of explicit lifetimes and resource states, and having this one special case for view objects caused more confusion which wasn't worth the small gain in convenience (this decision also wasn't purely based on gut feeling since I actually *had*
+I was at first considering to add a 'managed mode' for views which would track the state of their parent resource and automatically go through an uninit/init cycle when needed, but this just didn't fit into the sokol philosophy of explicit lifetimes and resource states, and having this one special case for view objects caused more confusion which wasn't worth the small gain in convenience (this decision also wasn't purely based on gut feeling since I actually *had*